openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

    Note that the Python version of the benchmark tool is currently available only through the [OpenVINO Development Tools installation](../install_guides/installing-model-dev-tools.md).
 It is not created in the samples directory but can be launched with the following command:
-   `benchmark_app -m <model> -i <input> -d <device>` For more information, check the [Benchmark Python Tool](../../tools/benchmark_tool/README.md)
+   `benchmark_app -m <model> -i <input> -d <device>` For more information, check the [Benchmark Python Tool](../../tools/benchmark_tool/README.md) documentation.

 > **NOTE**: All C++ samples support input paths containing only ASCII characters, except for the Hello Classification Sample, that supports Unicode.